«

 The goals of positive attending include:

-• Learn how to pay attention to your child’s desirable behavior during play time.
+• Learning how to pay attention to your child’s desirable behavior.

-• Change your behavior toward your child in order to change your child’s behavior toward you.
+• Changing your behavior toward your child to change your child’s behavior toward you.

 Typically, your child or teen should pick the activity (within reason).

-Alternatively, you may provide positive attention when your child or teen is doing some activity she enjoys (making a craft, making a model, playing with toys, or shooting hoops).
+Alternatively, you may provide positive attention when your child or teen is doing some activity she enjoys: try making a craft, making a model, playing with toys, or shooting hoops.

 • Don’t take control of this time, and don’t direct it.